GetEQUAL

-GetEQUAL was, from 2010 to 2018, an American non-profit organization and advocacy group which advocates for LGBT social and political equality through confrontational but non-violent direct action.
+GetEQUAL was, from 2010 to 2018, an American non-profit organization and advocacy group which advocates for LGBTQ social and political equality through confrontational but non-violent direct action.

 Mission statement

 GetEQUAL's mission was as follows:

 Our mission is to empower the lesbian, gay, bisexual, transgender, and queer (LGBTQ) community and our allies to take bold action to demand full legal and social equality, and to hold accountable those who stand in the way.

 Background

 The organization was founded on March 11, 2010, by Robin McGehee of Jackson, Mississippi (she was a co-director of the National Equality March and the Meet in the Middle March 4 Equality, both of 2009), and Kip Williams of Knoxville, Tennessee as a nationwide alternative to other, older LGBT civil rights advocacy organizations such as the Human Rights Campaign.

 GetEQUAL was envisioned as a group to establish the continuation of the message presented at the National Equality March which was to hold political leaders accountable for their campaign promises to the LGBT community as well as broaden this effort at the grassroots level.
-The message was a focus on recently elected officials in the presidency as well as the congressional leaders in power at the time which consisted of the Democrat house and senate majority leadership.
+The message was a focus on recently elected officials in the presidency as well as the congressional leaders in power at the time which consisted of the Democratic house and senate majority leadership.

 The organization was launched into the national spotlight when McGehee participated with Lt.
 Dan Choi and Captain Jim Pietrangelo in a March 18, 2010, protest on the sidewalk in front of the White House lawn; all three were arrested by Washington, D.C., police after handcuffing themselves to the White House fence.
 It has since protested against the don't ask, don't tell (DADT) policy of the United States military and in favor of ENDA and UAFA, neither of which have passed a congressional vote as of October 2010.